17 Popular Turkish Desserts that You Simply Can’t Miss

 traditional firindan sutlac or oven rice pudding dusted with crushed peanuts

 Sutlac is one of my favorites.
 This is Turkish rice pudding.
 I had a roommate in college who introduced me to rice pudding.
+I loved it immediately because pudding normally has a texture that I can’t eat.
+But rice pudding is heavenly.

 You will often see it served with a portion of peanuts that you can add or sprinkle some cinnamon on top.
 I highly recommend the latter as it is the best way to try.

 If you have time and are feeling adventurous, I highly recommend a trip up to Hamsikoy by the black sea.
+Taste it in any other region then head out there and your mind will be blown by the flavor difference.

 Fall of 2021 a Turkish friend and I went on a road trip up to the Black Sea region and stopped in Hamsikoy just for the sutlaç and it was completely worth it.